Review Editorially reviewed

 How much does 1Password cost?

-1Password Individual is $2.99/month billed annually and Families is $4.49/month for up to five people.
-For teams, the Starter Pack is a flat $24.95/month for 10 members, Business is $8.99/user/month, and Enterprise is custom-priced.
-Paying monthly instead of annually costs more, and there is no free plan, only a 14-day trial.
+Individual is $2.99/month and Families $4.49/month for up to five people, both billed annually.
+Businesses pay a flat $24.95/month for the 10-seat Teams Starter Pack, then $8.99/user/month on Business.
+Paying monthly instead of yearly raises personal plans to $3.99 and $5.99.
+There is no free plan, only a 14-day trial.

 Is 1Password worth it?